According to a 2021 Merritt Hawkins survey, a whopping 34% of final-year residents said they find their educational debt “very concerning.”

 The state of Massachusetts also offers an LRP.
 Like most state LRPs, you’ll need to commit to either a two-year (full-time) or four-year (part-time) contract in an underserved area.
 If you complete the program, the state will pay $25,000 per year towards your student loans.
 You can renew this award annually if you still meet the program requirements, up to a total payment amount of $100,000.

-If you’re looking for an especially large state LRP, Michigan’s the place to go.
-You’ll need to agree to a two-year, full-time contract in a non-profit clinic in a Health Profession Shortage Area.
+If you’re looking for an especially large state LRP, Michigan is the place to go.
+With Michigan’s LRP, you’ll need to agree to a two-year, full-time contract in a non-profit clinic in a Health Profession Shortage Area.
 For each two-year service period you complete, you’ll get $50,000 towards your student loans.
 You can renew the award for up to four separate two-year commitment periods, for a total loan repayment of $200,000.

-Rural Minnesota is a beautiful place, and if you don’t mind foregoing the city, you can get some serious help in repaying your loans by choosing to practice in a designated rural area for at least three years.
+Rural Minnesota is a beautiful place.
+If you don’t mind foregoing the city, you can get some serious help from the Minnesota Rural Physician LRP in repaying your loans by choosing to practice in a designated rural area for at least three years.
 You can extend the award by one more year if you wish, for a total of four years.
-Each year, the state will give you $25,000 towards your student loans, for a maximum amount of $100,000.
+Each year, the state will give you $29,000 towards your student loans, for a maximum amount of $116,000.

 Maybe rural areas aren’t for you.
-If you can agree to serve in a Health Profession Shortage Area instead for at least two years, the state of Minnesota will pay $20,000 per year towards your loans for full-time service, or $10,000 per year for part-time service.
+If you can agree to serve in a Health Profession Shortage Area instead for at least two years, the state of Minnesota’s LRP will pay $20,000 per year towards your loans for full-time service, or $10,000 per year for part-time service.

 Here’s another pretty standard LRP available to Missouri residents.
-If you agree to work in an underserved area for at least two years, the state will repay up to $50,000 total towards your student loans.
+If you agree to work in an underserved area for at least two years, the state’s Health Professional State LRP will repay up to $50,000 total towards your student loans.

 There’s not a lot of people in rural Montana, but for the ones that are there, the state has deemed there aren’t enough physicians to take care of them.
-That’s why this program was started.
+That’s why the Montana Rural Physician Incentive program was started.
 If you agree to work in a rural and underserved area, the state will repay up to $150,000 towards your student loans.

 You’ll receive an increasing payment every six months, starting out at $10,000 after six months of service and ranging all the way out to a whopping $20,000 payment after you’ve served for 60 months in the program.

-Depending on your specialty, if you agree to work in a location that’s been deemed a medical shortage area for at least three years, you can receive up to $60,000 per year towards your student loans.
+Depending on your specialty, if you agree to work in a location that’s been deemed a medical shortage area for at least three years, you can receive up to $60,000 per year towards your student loans from Nebraska’s LRP.
 This amount will be reduced if you only work part-time (although they don’t specifically say what the reduction will be).

 New Hampshire’s LRP works a bit differently.
 They require you to find an organization (probably your employer) who will match any state LRP payments towards your loans.
 But if you can find a matching sponsor, you can receive up to $75,000 towards your student loans for a three-year service commitment in an underserved area.